You are currently viewing Spring Seed Favorites for 2017

 “Golden saffron with flaming crimson streaks.”

 Who can resist a description like that?
 Cherry tomatoes grow well in coastal climates, so we always include a few cherries in our plan.
 Sunrise Bumble Bee is more mellow in flavor, not overly sweet.
 Give it room to climb.
-Find seeds at Territorial Seed.
+Find seeds at Territorial Seed (this link helps Gardenerd make a few cents).

 Kajari Melon